{{ summaryHeading }}

 The quote buys usable containers, not exact liquid math.
 Rounding helps cover roller loading, touch-ups, tint consistency, and the practical packaging sizes available for purchase.

-Why does the contribution margin differ from target margin?
+Why does contribution margin differ from target margin?

 Contribution margin is calculated after direct labor, materials, supplies, and trip cost.
-The target margin is used to solve the subtotal after overhead, rounding, and minimum quote rules may also affect the result.
+Target margin is used to solve the subtotal after overhead, while rounding and minimum quote rules can also move the final percentage.

 What if tax is entered but should not be added?